V-Sekai/manuals/docs/decisions/20220108-bake-blend-shapes-to-skeletons-for-performance.md

 ### Dem Bones baking procedure

-1. In Blender set the scene to cm and use 10 as the unit scale.
 2. Remove empties that are unused.
 3. Merge all meshes into one mesh (current limitation)
 4. Merge all animations into one animation and save a json of the frame and animation split times.
 5. Export one animation as an alembic sequence
 6. Export fbx with a meter to centimeter conversion and no animations.
+Set unit scale to 100.
 7. Set BONE_COUNT to be 3x the bone count.
 8. Run dem bones (parameters to be determined)
     * `dembones -i="Bone_Geom.fbx" -a="Bone_Anim.abc" --bindUpdate=2 -b=BONE_COUNT -o="Decomposition_$BONE_COUNT.fbx"`